sykesey/postgres-debezium-timescale/README.md

 Both are supported by the [Debezium PostgreSQL Connector](http://debezium.io/docs/connectors/postgresql/) to capture changes committed to the database and record the data change events in Kafka topics.
 In addition, Debezium supports the `pgoutput` plug-in, which is available by default on Postgres 10 and later.
 The image also includes [PostGIS](http://www.postgis.net) spatial database extender used to provide geospatial queries, so that changes to geometric data can also be captured by Debezium.

-This provides an example of how the Debezium output plugin can be installed and how to enable PostgreSQL's logical decoding feature.

-# What is Debezium?

-Debezium is a distributed platform that turns your existing databases into event streams, so applications can quickly react to each row-level change in the databases.
-Debezium is built on top of Kafka and provides Kafka Connect compatible connectors that monitor specific database management systems.
-Debezium records the history of data changes in Kafka logs, so your application can be stopped and restarted at any time and can easily consume all of the events it missed while it was not running, ensuring that all events are processed correctly and completely.

-Running Debezium involves Zookeeper, Kafka, and services that run Debezium's connectors.
-For simple evaluation and experimentation, all services can all be run on a single host machine, using the recipe outlined below.
-Production environments, however, require properly running and networking multiple instances of each service to provide the performance, reliability, replication, and fault tolerance.
-This can be done with a platform like [OpenShift](https://www.openshift.com) that manages multiple Docker containers running on multiple hosts and machines.
-But running Kafka in a Docker container has limitations, so for scenarios where very high throughput is required, you should run Kafka on dedicated hardware as explained in the [Kafka documentation](http://kafka.apache.org/documentation.html).